aedawes/set-game/README.md

 - I struggled getting the columns to auto size
 - I struggled to animate things because too much code was in my model rather than my view model initially
 - I feel like some things are a little too redundant or hard coded

-### Overall Thoughts

-I feel like with the amount of work I put into this, I deserve full points or at least an A.  I learned a LOT not only about swift through this project but about clean coding practices in general.
-A lot of coding classes I feel like I am just going through the motions, happy to have something to guide me to practice more but through projects like this, I feel like I am actually really improving fast!